 - Partner Anthony Weber is a member of Poole Dementia Action Group which includes the Borough of Poole, Care South and Pramacare, Poole.

-Dementia Friendly solicitors at Coles Miller also include Ricky Langlois (Poole), Jenny Oxley (Broadstone) and probate executive Emma Stagg (Poole), Graham Lawrence (Poole and Christchurch) and Joe Edwards (Bournemouth and Christchurch).
+Dementia Friendly solicitors at Coles Miller also include Ricky Langlois (Poole), Jenny Oxley (Broadstone), Probate Executive Emma Stagg (Poole), Graham Lawrence (Poole and Christchurch) and Joe Edwards (Bournemouth and Christchurch).

 Contact Us Now For More Help

 Get expert legal advice here - contact us today and ask about help for people with dementia.

 Make An Enquiry